Avoid Use of V Codes, Unless as Secondary Diagnosis- Published on Thu, Feb 01, 2001

 For example, a patient who is undergoing anti-emetic therapy for chemotherapy-induced nausea may require V58.1 to be listed as the secondary diagnosis.
 Code 787.0 (nausea and vomiting) or 787.01 (nausea with vomiting) can be used as the primary diagnosis.
 Some payers may require a primary diagnosis of cancer (140-208.9 malignant neoplasms) when billing for anti-emetic drug administration.
 For others, 787.0-787.1 is required as a secondary diagnosis, eliminating the need for the V58.1, Giacomozzi says.

 In addition to the above codes that establish medical necessity, oncology practices should also include the drug (J code) and procedure code.
-For example, Granisetron (J1626) is a [...]
+For example, Granisetron (J1626) is a common [...]